'New batch' of Scots impress Moyes

 Southampton's Che Adams and Aston Villa's John McGinn were regular scorers for Scotland in their recent qualifying campaign while national captain Andy Robertson and Kieran Tierney are first-choice left-backs for Liverpool and Arsenal, respectively.

-"It's great to see," said Moyes, whose side are fourth in the Premier League."We've got four or five who are doing really well down here at the moment.
+"It's great to see," said Moyes, whose side are fourth in the Premier League.

+"We've got four or five who are doing really well down here at the moment.
 Over years gone by we had hosts of Scottish players who were really good in England."